CircuitVerse/Interactive-Book/docs/binary.md

 | 111        | |
 | **1**000   |Start back at 0 again (for all 3 digits), add 1 on the left|

-## See how it is done in this little demonstration
+## Binary to Decimal Demonstration
 ---
 Let's tell you something more about conversion.
-Conversion from Decimal to Binary is quite a simple task.
+Conversion from Binary to Decimal is quite a simple task.
 All you need to do is begin from the right.
 Follow the steps below:
 - STEP 1 ::
 Write the decimal value of each digit on top of them respectively.
 The value which you seek to write is